Trusts

 Even when an individual has a will, their estate is still subject to the probate process after they pass away.
 However, if a trust has been established, then the assets that you want to go to your heirs and other beneficiaries can avoid the probate process.
 Probate can be a very lengthy and expensive process for many families.
 However, this is not the case with a trust.

 Establishing a trust is an excellent method for helping your family receive assets and property in an easier manner than if you simply left instructions in a will.
 Contrary to popular belief, a trust is not just for the very wealthy.
 Establishing a trust is an excellent use of estate planning tools that can enable you to ensure that your final wishes are carried out.
+Contact Martino Law Group, LLC, for your free consultation, where you can learn about this and other estate planning strategies.

 What is a Trust?

 Trusts, sometimes known as living trusts, are created by what is known as a grantor in Massachusetts.
 The grantor is the individual who is putting assets into the trust.
-One of the most important aspects of establishing a trust is to determine who will be the trustee, the individual who will be responsible for managing the trust while you are alive and then distributing the assets of the trust after your death.
+One of the most important aspects of establishing a trust is to determine who will be the trustee, the individual who will be responsible for managing the trust while you are alive, and then distributing the assets of the trust after your death.
 In most cases, the individual who creates the trust (the grantor) names themselves as the trustee, with a successor trustee named to replace them after they die.

 By establishing a trust, you still have the ability to control your own assets.
 While you are alive, there are no set legal limitations as to what you can do with the assets that are included in the trust.
 Such assets often include real estate, automobiles, jewelry, and other items of value.